SMitchells/Open-MMS/README.md

 # Install

 1. Clone project to folder.
-2. In console use 'npm i', for download dependecies.
+2. In console use 'npm i', for download dependencies.
 3. Run with Node ./start.js